alrikn/OneLastTrip/setting_up.md

 You’ll open it occasionally, not live in it.
 All the real work — code, logic, structure — lives in VS Code and terminal.

----

-If you want, I can give you a **prebuilt project template** that:

-* has the editor settings already set to VS Code,
-* uses CLI commands for running/exporting,
-* and contains minimal GUI scenes (like `Main.tscn` and `Player.tscn`).

-Would you like that?